-1. Students interested in forming a new organization must first schedule an appointment with the Assistant Dean of Students.
-The meeting will include discussion about the mission and objectives of the proposed group, the number of students interested in starting the new organization, the resources available to these students, and a determination that the interest and needs of the proposed group are not already being met by an existing campus organization.
+- 1. Students interested in forming a new organization must first schedule an appointment with the Assistant Dean of Students.
+The meeting will include discussion about the mission and objectives group, the proposed number of students interested in starting the new organization, the resources available to these students, and a determination that the interest and needs of the proposed group are not already being met by an existing campus organization.
 At this meeting, an action plan will be determined.
-The plan may be to proceed with the formal process of registering an organization, or to do more research or assessment of campus interest.
-Students forming the organization will be required to select an advisor who is a full-time. permanent faculty or staff member within the Ashesi Community.

-- Students must have at least 10 people interested in joining the new club before registering the organization. - 3.
+The plan may be to proceed formal the process registering an organization, or to do more research or assessment campus interest.
+Students forming the organization will be required to select an advisor who is a full-time, permanent faculty or staff member within the Ashesi Community. - Students must have at least 10 people interested in joining the new club before registering the organization. - 3.
 After the preliminary meeting and authorization, new groups must register with the Assistant Dean of Students in order to be officially recognized by the University.
 Registration forms are available on the Ashesi website.
-The registration process is as follows: - Send application letter to the Assistant Dean of Students & Community Affairs. - ii.
-Submit completed Registration - iii.
+The registration process is as follows:

+- I. Send application letter to the Assistant Dean of Students & Community Affairs. - II.
+Submit completed Registration Form - III.
 Submit completed Agreement Form - After registration, groups are required to organize at least one main event each semester that will include the campus community.